aweber/test-helpers/README.txt

 Test Helpers
 ============

-The Test Helpers library help consolidates some of the common testing utilites that we have come up with across several project.
+The Test Helpers library help consolidates some of the common testing utilities that we have come up with across several project.
 The helpers within this module aim to ease testing metrics collection, make patching easier, and enforce the common Arrange-Act-Assert type of tests that we write here at